Worldbuilding/kaztron/dev/cogs/spotlight.md

 **Details**

-{% include note.html content='KazTronTest will not take any action on the scheduled date.
+{% include note.html content='TestKaz will not take any action on the scheduled date.
 The date is used to order the queue and as an informational tool to the moderators responsible for the World Spotlight.' %}